What changed in Athens between 1986 and 2015?

-This Article is written by Julie Crain.
-Julie is an educator from the USA.
-While living and working in Athens at the moment, she is is also improving her (advanced) Greek at the Omilo school.
-The Omilo team believes Julie’s view about Greece is inspiring, positive and very accurate.
-We are happy we can share this article with you.
+Julie Crain from the USA improves her Greek at Omilo, while living and working in Athens for some years.
+Julie wrote this article, and we believe her view about Greece is inspiring, positive and very accurate.
+We are happy to share this article with you.

 For the Greek version on Huffington Post, click here.